alvaroloes/enumer/README.md

 If a prefix is provided via the `trimprefix` flag, it will be trimmed from the start of each name (before it is transformed).
 If a name doesn't have the prefix it will be passed unchanged.

+If a prefix is provided via the `addprefix` flag, it will be added to the start of each name (before it is transformed and after trimming).

 ## Inspiring projects

 - [Stringer](https://godoc.org/golang.org/x/tools/cmd/stringer)